Compiled Master Game Guide

 Grimnak can’t back into this nook, because his tail keeps him from standing completely on the spaces (top picture).
 However, he can move forward into the nook (bottom picture).
 Remember, you can flip a double-space figure if it has trouble fitting when facing in one direction.
 If it cannot fit while facing in either direction, it cannot move onto those two spaces.

 A figure becomes engaged when it moves adjacent to an opponent’s figure.
+Friendly figures that are adjacent to each other, are not engaged with each other.
+Double-space figures check for adjacency and engagement from both of their spaces.
 Adjacency Exceptions: Most of the time, if a figure is next to another figure, they are adjacent.
 Here are the exceptions to the rule:

 EXAMPLE 15EXAMPLE 15: Not adjacent